bikutoria/laivlink/README.md

+# NEW

+to-do:
+check prompt clarity
+do mobile friendly UI with inputs
+(later) scale delivery
+(later) pick a domain

+outstanding questions:
+how many questions per session do we want a countdown?

+# OLD

 # This iskra comes from a match.
 This web application allows users to generate conversation questions tailored to specific goals and themes for a date night.
 It features dynamic theme selection based on user-chosen goals, feedback buttons to improve questions, and integrated analytics to track user interactions.